digital-cargo/good-practice-shipment-tracking/README.md

 ### LogisticsObject URI

-Every Logistic Object as defined the [data mapping](#data-mapping) has globally unique id.
+Every Logistic Object as defined the [data mapping](#data-mapping) MUST have a globally unique id.
 This good practice follows the defined structure of logistics object URIs which can be found in the [ONE Record API specification](https://iata-cargo.github.io/ONE-Record/concepts/#logistics-object-uri).

 #### Waybill Specific LogisticsObject URI